ModernAnimal/tap-netsuite-general-ledger/README.md

 - If errors persist, reduce `page_size` to 500

 **Memory Issues**
-- Reduce `batch_size` from 100000 to 50000 or lower
+- Reduce `page_size` from 1000 to 500 or lower
-- Ensure sufficient system memory (recommend 4GB+ for large datasets)
+- Ensure sufficient system memory (recommend 2GB+ for large datasets)

 **Broken Pipe Errors**
 - Usually indicates the **target process terminated** (not the tap!)
 - Check target logs for schema mismatches, constraint violations, or OOM errors
-- Try reducing `batch_size` to 10000 or lower to reduce memory pressure
+- Try reducing `page_size` to 500 or lower
 - Verify catalog schema matches target table schema

 ### Debug Logging